ogunb/mandatory-to-do-list/README.md

 # Mandatory to do list.

-This is the repo for the same todo app built with diff frameworks to have an idea about it.
+This is a repo for the same todo app built with diff frameworks to have an idea about it.